DataDog/integrations-extras/anecdote/README.md

 3. After installation is complete, click **Connect Accounts** to connect your Anecdote and Datadog accounts.

 4. You are redirected to the Anecdote login page.
 Log in with your Anecdote credentials.
-   - You are redirected to the Anecdote login page.
-Enter your Anecdote account credentials to sign in.

 5. **Navigate to the Integrations section**
    - Once signed in, navigate to the Integrations section within your Anecdote account.